How to redo your barstools to make them look new again.

-Take a black marker and trace the amount of foam that you need.
+- Take a black marker and trace the amount of foam you need.
 We laid the new foam on top of the old seats to get the right size and shape.
-A heavy duty scissors makes light work of cutting out the shape for the cushions.
+Using a pair of heavy duty fabric scissors makes light work of cutting out the shape for the cushions.

-With the fabric laid out and the new foam and bar stool seat centrally placed you’re ready to begin stapling.
+- With the fabric and the new foam laid out on the bar stool seat you’re ready to begin stapling.
 We left the old fabric and cushion on and simply covered the old with new.

-Through a series of folding patterns (see picture below) work your way around the whole seat and staple as you go.
+- Through a series of folding patterns (see picture below) work your way around the whole seat and staple as you go.
 By folding the material and laying it down we avoided the seat cover material from bunching all together at the end.
-The corners had excess material that was cut off at the end.
+The corners of the barstool seats had excess material that was cut off at the end.